Bhuvanesh-prog/Bhuvanesh-prog/README.md

 - 👋 Hi, I’m Bhuvanesh
 - 👀 I’m interested in Doing some repository and projects based on python, .Net and web develepoment
-- 🌱 I’m currently learning Java Script
+- 🌱 I’m currently learning .Net
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I’m looking to collaborate on projects

 <!---